drobilla/serd/README.md

 Serd can be used by high-performance or resource-limited applications to read or write [Turtle][], [TriG][], [NTriples][], and [NQuads][].
-The included `serdi` tool can be used to efficiently process RDF documents in scripts or on the command-line.
+The included command line tools can be used to efficiently process RDF documents in scripts or on the command-line.

 Features
 --------